-The MEC shall review the Credentials Committee recommendation and all other relevant information available to it and shall forward to the Dean and the Board of Trustees or the Committee or Body designated to act on their behalf, its report and recommendation that appointment be either renewed, renewed with modified staff category and/or clinical privileges, or terminated.
-If the decision is adverse the specific reasons to support the decision must be submitted for review.
-The Committee may also defer action.
-Any minority views shall also be reduced to writing and transmitted with the majority report, if so requested.
+The MEC shall review the Credentials Committee recommendation and all other relevant information and shall forward to the Board of Directors its report and recommendation that appointment be either renewed, renewed with modified staff category and/or clinical privileges, or terminated.
+If the decision is adverse the specific reasons to support the decision must be submitted for review by the Board of Directors.
+Any minority views shall also be submitted in writing and transmitted with the majority report, if so requested.
+The MEC may also defer action.

-3.8-7 Final Processing and Board Action
+3.8-7 Board of Directors Action